atalayasec/ono-sensei/README.md

 The project is sponsored by Atalaya Security, a no profit applied research group focused on information security: [Atalaya](https://www.atalayasec.net)

-The Stack is downloadable as ISO from https://download.atalayasec.net/thestack.
-Test it out: check the [5 Minutes Quickstart](https://github.com/atalayasec/thesecuritystack/wiki/Quickstart)
+The Stack is downloadable as an ISO image from [here](https://download.atalayasec.net/atl5k-debug.iso) Test it out: check the [5 Minutes Quickstart](https://github.com/atalayasec/thesecuritystack/wiki/Quickstart)

 ## Requirements